 The High School Fresh Start Outreach Program serves those students who find it very challenging to be successful in a traditional learning environment.
 This outreach program provides new and different opportunities for students to engage in a learning environment that offers a flexible schedule of continuous enrolment while focusing on the individual needs of the student.
 It is linked to the St. Anne Academic Centre.

 The Sanctuary outreach program is a mental health classroom designed to assist senior high school students who may have been out of school for a period of time.
-The program serve as a bridge for these students to gradually integrate into regular senior high school programs.
+The program serves as a bridge for these students to gradually integrate into regular senior high school programs.
 Students receive instructional support, including direct teaching, in all content areas as well as opportunities for a full range of courses, as appropriate and available.
-The program offer a flexible educational environment with flexible timetabling however, regular attendance is expected and monitored.
+The program offers a flexible educational environment with flexible timetabling however, regular attendance is expected and monitored.
 It is located at Father Lacombe High School.

 Diverse Learning Needs: Congregated Gifted